Natural Resources

 - Plant a tree.
 Each year, the City hosts an Arbor Day Tree Sale, in which residents can choose from a number of container-grown species including maples, oaks and elms for use in beautifying their yards and sustaining the environment.

 - Collect rainwater in a rain barrel.
+This conserves water and makes for happy plants while lowering your utility bill.
 Order your own rain barrel for pickup at The Conservation Foundation's McDonald Farm or home delivery.
 You can also place an order to pick up your rain barrel during the Arbor Day Tree Sale.

 - Use smart technology to water your lawn and garden only when it needs it.
 Learn how irrigation controllers can help you water more efficiently.